 On October 23, 2018, Steve presented to the Federal Taxation Committee of the Chicago Bar Association on the tax issues associated with Opportunity Zones, including the impact of the new Proposed Regulations 115420-18, Revenue Ruling 2018-29, and IRS Form 8996, all of which were released on October 19, 2018.
 The creation of Opportunity Zones, economically disadvantaged areas designed by states and certified by the Treasury, are entitled to certain tax benefits including the temporary deferral of capital gains that are invested in Qualified Opportunity Funds.
 Steve addressed the impact of the new proposed regulations and revenue ruling as well as the open issues that still need to be addressed by the Treasury.
 To learn more, see Steve’s blog post on Opportunity Zones.

 Appearance on WGN Radio

-On October 17th, 2018, Steve appeared on a WGN Nightside radio segment with his friends Andrea Darlas and Pete McMurray.
+On October 17th, 2018, Steven appeared on a WGN Nightside radio segment with his friends Andrea Darlas and Pete McMurray.
 He discussed all things legal when it comes to couple’s in crisis.
 Steve covers everything from prenups, knowing when the honeymoon phase is over, if you should return the ring and everything else in between!
 Check out the conversations and questions he answered here.